 I strongly advise against reusing pickle juice for new pickles.
 This can lead to health risks.

-Always use fresh brine for each new batch of cucumbers you want to pickle, particularly if you're following my recipe.
+Always use fresh brine for each new batch of cucumbers you want to pickle, particularly if you follow my recipe.

 However, you can use leftover pickle juice in other ways, such as flavoring dips, salad dressings, or marinades.

 Correct, there's no need for a water bath.
-Just ensure the jar lids are tightly sealed before storing them in a cool place.
+Just ensure the jar lids are tightly closed before storing them in a cool place.

-Additional ingredients like horseradish root, mustard seeds, dill, sugar, and salt also contribute to flavor and preservation.
+Additional ingredients like horseradish root, mustard seeds, dill, sugar, and salt also contribute to flavor and preservation for months.

-Dilution reduces vinegar's acidity, necessitating the jars to be processed to prevent bacterial growth.
+Dilution reduces vinegar's acidity, making it mandatory for the jars to be processed to prevent bacterial growth.

 However, in this recipe, we use undiluted 5% vinegar, boiled with spices, and poured over cucumbers - no water involved.
 This makes the pickles more sour (which pairs well with winter roasts) and keeps bacteria at bay.